 Dr Willm Mistral, Research Manager, 01225 38 43 56; W.Mistral@bath.ac.uk

 Substance Misuse Detoxification and rehabilitation, A Qualitative Survey of Clients and Professionals

 This is a report on an exploratory qualitative research project, in the Wiltshire and Swindon areas during 2005/06, to elicit the experiences and views of clients and staff on Residential Rehabilitation (RR) and In-Patient Detoxification (IPD) for drug and alcohol problems.

-· to discover what was seen as most and least useful during rehabilitation and detox
+· to discover what was seen as most and least useful during rehabilitation and substance misuse detox

 · to discover whether pre-placement preparation was seen as beneficial for outcomes.

 A steering group, including service users, helped construct a semi-structured questionnaire partly based on prior qualitative research, considering rehabilitation as a process starting and ending in the community.
 A total of 26 interviews were conducted, 14 clients (10 men and 4 women) and 12 staff and managers of the main drug and alcohol services in the area, including managers of two RR centres.
 Client interviewees had drug and alcohol problems and all had received help from services prior to admission.
 Eleven of the 14 clients were abstinent from drugs and/or alcohol at the time of interview, at least six months after discharge.
 The sample under-represented females and younger drug users and was perhaps biased towards those more favourably disposed towards RR.

 Abstinence-based RR was perceived as a minority treatment option by referring agencies, whose main focus is harm reduction and substitute prescribing.
 Despite proven effectiveness, some staff in some services apparently believe that RR does not work, disapprove of 12 Step treatment philosophy, and believe RR is elitist.
 Although all staff and managers interviewed were positive about the benefits of RR, some of their views